What is a WWHRS and how does it work?

 Are they worth it?

-Many installers cite WWHRSs as a means to get a new home up to the Sustainable Homes code, rather than a means to save money, although you certainly will save some cash by using one, the payback period is not worthwhile.
+Until 2015, installers often used WWHRSs as a means to get a new home up to Sustainable Homes Code standards, rather than a means to save money.
+Now that the Sustainable Homes Code is no longer around, although you certainly will save some cash with a WWHRS, the payback period is not worthwhile for most people.

 A typical saving on an average home might be £20-30 a year.
 So the payback time is around 40 years typically.
 Of course, if you use a lot of hot water, it can begin to look a bit more attractive.